Why Prioritise an IT Disaster Recovery Plan?

 Research shows only 35% of small and medium sized enterprises have a Disaster Recovery Plan in place.

-No business is immune to IT disasters, but a speedy recovery due to a well-crafted IT Disaster Recovery Plan can not only safeguard your business but give you peace of mind.
+No business is immune to IT disasters, but a speedy recovery due to a well-crafted IT Disaster Recovery Plan can not only safeguard your business but give you peace of mind and a simpler, less stressful path to recovery.

 Five reasons you need a Disaster Recovery Plan